Early voting gives you the flexibility to vote when and where it's most convenient for you.

 The State of Florida requires counties to offer early voting from October 27 to November 3.
 Supervisors of Elections have the option to offer six more early voting days from October 22-26 and November 4.

-Scroll down to see voting locations listed alphabetically by city:
+Click on your county to see voting locations, dates and times listed alphabetically by city:

 WHAT TO BRING TO THE VOTING SITE